alinex/rust-operator/README.md

-# IT Operator
+# Operator

-An application to manage complex IT structures easily.
+An application to manage data structures through a web interface.

 ## Install